top of page

 • Perspective-taking

-• Using of grounding skills
+• Utilizing grounding skills

-• Enhancing leadership skills including skills for leading laterally (with same level peers) and leading up (proactively influencing your superiors and the organization by supporting their goals, providing solutions, building trust, and taking initiative)
+• Enhancing leadership skills, including skills for leading laterally (with same-level peers) and leading up (proactively influencing your superiors and the organization by supporting their goals, providing solutions, building trust, and taking initiative)

 Distressed or Disruptive Behavior